 MEDITATION AT THE LAB

-In 1980 some scientists already had a glimpse of the specific mechanisms of how this is accomplished, Dr. Deane Shapiro mentioned that with the removal or minimization of cognitive stimuli and generally increasing awareness, meditation can therefore influence both the quality (accuracy) and quantity (detection) of perception.
-And Brown, Forte and Dysart also point to this as a possible explanation of the phenomenon: “[the higher rate of detection of single light flashes] involves quieting some of the higher mental processes which normally obstruct the perception of subtle events.”
+In 1980 some scientists already had a glimpse of the specific mechanisms of how this is accomplished, Dr. Deane Shapiro mentioned that with the removal or minimization of cognitive stimuli and generally increasing awareness, meditation can, therefore, influence both the quality (accuracy) and quantity (detection) of perception.
+And Brown, Forte and Dysart also point to this as a possible explanation for the phenomenon: “[the higher rate of detection of single light flashes] involves quieting some of the higher mental processes which normally obstruct the perception of subtle events.”

 Until not so far ago, meditation was an implicitly forbidden subject of scientific research.
 The underlying and usually hidden philosophical assumptions of traditional, rationalist science do not value the intuitive.
 They do not acknowledge the reality of the transcendent or subscribe to the concept of higher states of consciousness, let alone, in the strictest sense, even admit to the possible existence of unconscious forces active in cognitive acts of perception.
 Not properly acknowledging this fact, we are neglecting our own core.

 That being said, meditation techniques have been difficult to measure.
-A key hindrance that makes any subject of study regarding this areas or any other involving mind or consciousness is the fact that our individual brains show different psychophysiological responses, or that religious experiences affect individuals in different ways.
+A key hindrance that makes any subject of study regarding this area or any other involving mind or consciousness is the fact that our individual brains show different psychophysiological responses, or that religious experiences affect individuals in different ways.
 As Jung said: It is not that something different is seen, but that one sees differently.
 It is as though the spatial act of seeing were changed by a new dimension.

 So, a given range of stimuli does arouse some persons more than others.
 The same input has different reaction depending on each one of us.
 There also are clear differences in brain function among different personality types.
 In one EEG study, realized by K. Thatcher, W. Wiederholt, and R. Fischer, the baseline brain waves of subjects classified as extroverts were higher in amplitude than those of the introverts.